serengil/chefboost/README.md

 **Installation** - [`Demo`](https://youtu.be/YYF993HTHf8)

 The easiest way to install ChefBoost framework is to download it from [from PyPI](https://pypi.org/project/chefboost).
+It's going to install the library itself and its prerequisites as well.

 ```
 pip install chefboost